IsurangaHerath/Data_Structures_and_Algorithms-CSC2113/README.md

 - Bubble Sort – compare adjacent elements repeatedly
 - Selection Sort – select minimum element and swap
 - Insertion Sort – insert element at the correct position

+## 6. Searching Algorithms
+**Concept:** Find the position of an element in a dataset.

+**Common Searching Algorithms:**
+- Linear Search – check each element one by one
+- Binary Search – check middle element (array must be sorted)